VERIFY: Everything you need to know about today's 'presidential alert'

 The presidential alert can only be activated by the current president, but the reasons for doing so are legally defined.

-While VERIFY cannot state what a person or administration's long term intent or goals may be, we can VERIFY that the test on Wednesday is just that - a test.
+While VERIFY cannot state what a person or administration's long term intent or goals may be, we can VERIFY that the test on Wednesday was just that - a test.